CodeNinjaTech/CodeNinjaTech/README.md

 - 👋 Hi, I’m @CodeNinjaTech
 - 👀 I’m interested in Business-Analytics / Data-Science / Database-Administration subjects
 - 🌱 I’m currently attending an MSc Program Course in Business Analytics
-- 💞️ I’m looking to collaborate on the subjects of interest
+- 💞️ I’m looking to collaborate on the forementioned subjects of interest
-- 📫 How to reach me: via the GitHub or email account
+- 📫 How to reach me: via the GitHub or e-mail account

 <!---
 CodeNinjaTech/CodeNinjaTech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.